DavidWeissCode/EclipseSourceInternship/README.md

-practice
+EclipseSourceInternship
 ========

-Different code from the internship at EclipseSource
+JavaScript and Tabris.js contributions of my internship at EclipseSource.